Monster Raffle now open - buy a ticket for a chance to win a new car!

-Scouting is all about helping our youth members to grow and develop into the leader of tomorrow.
+Scouting is all about helping our youth members to grow and develop into the leaders of tomorrow.
 Scouting builds independence and confidence in our members and 1st Ferntree Gully Scout Group is constantly working towards that target.
 Our volunteer leader group are all highly trained and motivated to make sure our Joeys, Cubs, Scouts, Venturers and Rovers get the most out of scouting that they can.

 The aim of Scouting is to encourage the physical, intellectual, emotional, social, and spiritual development of young people so they may play a constructive role in society as responsible citizens and as members of their local and international communities.
 This aim is achieved through a strong and active program that inspires young people to do their best and to always be prepared.